Part II

 Quantum Entanglement: Non-Classical Correlations

 Entanglement means two or more particles share a linked state so that measurements on one correlate with measurements on another, even across distance.
-These correlations do not enable faster-than-light signaling but challenge classical ideas of separateness.
+The key is correlation, not a signal or force passing between them: entanglement does not enable faster-than-light messaging, but it does challenge classical ideas of separateness.

 Resonance: Shared States Across Distance

 Entanglement presses on classical separation and offers an image of Interconnectedness within the Entangled Firmament.
+Read with precision: it is correlation, not causation—patterned relationship, not a push across space.
 What looks isolated can still participate in a shared state.

 The Quantum Vacuum: A Ground of Latent Potential